About this guide

 Dealing with high energy bills can be stressful.
 There are options to better manage energy payments and ensure you’re getting the best deal for your circumstances.

-Refer to Resources and assistance at the end of this guide for organisations that may be able to help with energy billing and more.
+Refer to Resources and assistance at the end of this guide for organisations that can help with energy billing and more.

 Offers and contracts